- Join AWS

 This committee focuses on assessing the needs of and developing resources to support and promote women in various types of surgical practice, including academic, private, rural, and military.
 While some challenges faced by women surgeons are nearly universal, we recognize that each type of practice has its own unique hurdles.
 This committee explores some of the challenges faced in each area and helps create networks within our membership for advice as well as lasting resources for members.
 Additionally, we recognize that career paths often shift during our lifetime and we have developed resources for women who are going through transitions of practice.
 Members of this committee come from all variations of practice, and hearing the perspectives and input is enlightening!

-The Communications Committee manages all the social media communications for AWS.
-We are divided into subcommittees by platform: Twitter, Facebook, Instagram, Blog, and Podcast.
+The Communications Committee creates content for the social media communications of AWS on several platforms.
+We are divided into subcommittees: Twitter, Facebook, Instagram, Blog, Dear Pat, and Podcast.
 We invite members of all training and practice levels to join if you are interested in participating on social media.
-We participate year-round in elevating the exposure of the organization and of the accomplishments of women surgeons on social media, and also offer opportunities for women to engage with one another via social media.
+We participate year-round in elevating the exposure of the organization and of the accomplishments of women surgeons on social media and offer opportunities for engagement among members via social media.

 Grants and Fellowship Committee